gaurang-mahajan/scGenePT-modified/README.md

 **Tutorials**

-- [scgenept_tutorial Google Colab](https://colab.research.google.com/drive/12Lg_dNy55-ii69hsfc3_bLJeVS1eNsDB) - Tutorial showcasing how to use trained scGenePT models in inference mode for perturbation prediction.
+- [scgenept_tutorial](https://github.com/czi-ai/scGenePT/blob/main/tutorials/scgenept_tutorial.ipynb) - Tutorial showcasing how to use trained scGenePT models in inference mode for perturbation prediction.
 It uses models fine-tuned on the Norman dataset and offers examples of predicting post-perturbation expression responses for single and two-gene perturbations.

+Same tutorial can be found as a Google Collab notebook [here](https://colab.research.google.com/drive/12Lg_dNy55-ii69hsfc3_bLJeVS1eNsDB)

 **Step 1**: The following files need to be downloaded beforehand:
 - **Download scGPT Pretrained Model** - the scGPT model needs to be under `models/pretrained/scgpt`